Site icon Joey is a Traveler

 Basilica di San Marco was also built to represent the power of the Venetian Republic.
 In fact, it’s One of the most Beautiful Cathedrals in Europe!
 Basilica di San Marco is famous for its domes and spires, as well as 11th-century mosaics, marble-covered walls, statues, and five gold-covered Byzantine domes.

-West Façade of St. Mark’s Basilica at Night (Photo credit: Zairon on Wikimedia Commons) and one of the outside mosaics.
+West Façade of St. Mark’s Basilica at Night (Photo credit: Zairon on Wikimedia Commons) and the interior of St. Mark’s Basilica.

 To see the cathedral from the inside, I recommend buying a Skip the line ticket starting at 6 EUR per person.
-Standard tickets are 3 EUR per person, but be prepared to wait in line for a long time!
+Standard tickets are 3 EUR per person, but there’s a very good chance you’ll have to wait in line for a long time!

 Basilica di San Marco is open daily from 9:30 am to 9:15 pm until November 11, 2024, and 9:30 am to 7:15 pm during the winter months.